Trade Finance Terms: Broker Lines and Facilities

 One of the challenges that comes with using deriviatives to manage price risk is the requirement to manage and finance margins, which can be done by using broker lines and margin funding.
 In this article, we take a look at margining in more detail and also how it can be financed.

 What is Margining?

 Margins are a collateral provided by traders to the exchange to insure against contract default.
 ‘To margin’ also refers to borrowing money from a broker in order to provide this collateral.
-Margining is therefore in short, the practise of using funds from either a broker line or indeed a company’s other financial facilities to trade a commodity which forms the collateral for the loan from the broker.
+Margining is therefore in short, the practice of using funds from either a broker line or indeed a company’s other financial facilities to trade a commodity which forms the collateral for the loan from the broker.
 In this way, using broker lines allows a company to trade more of a commodity than they would be able to normally with the balance in its account.

 The exchange requires margins and they are adjusted on a daily basis after the market has closed through a process called ‘marking to market’.
 Therefore, whenever a trader enters a future position, they will be required to pay some margin to the exchange.
 The first payment is known as ‘initial margin’ which acts a down payment for the delivery of the contract and ensures that the parties honour their positions.

 Once a company has set up a margin account with a broker, then money can be lent from the broker to the company for the initial margin.
 A company can borrow up to a certain specified amount of the purchase price of a commodity for example.
 The initial margin therefore represents the percentage of the purchase price of a commodity which the company’s own funds are required to cover, and the rest may be borrowed from the broker.
 This loan from the broker can be kept as long as a company wants so long as it fulfils its contract obligations by paying interest on time on the borrowed funds.
 However, as debt levels increase over time as interest charges accrue against a company, the odds that a profit will be made is stacked against a company who holds an investment on margin for an extended period of time thus margining usually tends to be for short-term investments.